jdonlan/java-dev/java_language/scope.md

 #Scope and Access Levels
 The life span of a variable depends on where and how it was declared.
 Likewise, the accessibility of variables and methods depends on the access level with which they're declared.
-In this chapter, we'll talk about the life span, or scope, of variables along with the different access types with which they're defined.
+In this section , we'll talk about the life span, or scope, of variables along with the different access types with which they're defined.